chbndrhnns/pycharm-plugin-connexion/.junie/guidelines.md

 - UI-test run configuration:
   - `runIdeForUiTests` injects Robot server plugin and sets JVM args; keep `-Drobot-server.port=8082` in mind if you have port conflicts.

+- DO NOT read files from the `spec/` folder unless instructed to do so.